adexin/refinerycms-videojs/readme.md

   \<img class="vjs-poster" src="http://video-js.zencoder.com/oceans-clip.jpg">
 \</video>

-This content can be added to page in WYMeditor or everywhere in your view like:\n
+This content can be added to page in WYMeditor or everywhere in your view like:

 \<div class='video'>\n
 \<%= @my_video.to_html %>\n
 \</div>